wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (e) any term whose meaning is the same as, or similar to, that of any term in paragraphs (a) to (d).

-    (3) A New Zealand person or an overseas company that fails to comply with this section commits an offence and is liable, on summary conviction,---
+    (3) A New Zealand person or an overseas company that fails to comply with this section commits an offence and is liable, on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $200,000\.

+    Section 219(3): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 220 Prohibition does not apply in certain cases

-*   (1) [Sections 218][281] and [219][282] do not apply to a person if, in connection with any insurance business carried on in New Zealand, that person does any 1 or more of the following:
+*   (1) [Sections 218][284] and [219][285] do not apply to a person if, in connection with any insurance business carried on in New Zealand, that person does any 1 or more of the following:

     *   (a) assists in issuing or administering contracts of insurance, or in collecting premiums: